Prep: 20 minutes | Resting Time: 1 -2 hours | Ingredients: 7 | Serving: 20

 Once your cabbage and salt have sat for 2 hours and drained, add in the ginger and chilli and toss well to distribute evenly.
 Do not rinse the cabbage after it has been salted and drained.
 Simply add the ginger and chilli to the salted and drained cabbage and toss through.

-Pickled cabbage keeps extremely well in a large glass jar in the refrigerator.
-We place a piece of clingwrap on top of the cabbage and press down to keep it submerged in the vinegar sugar solution.
+The cabbage needs to be stored in a large glass jar with a none corrosive lid due to the salt and vinegar.
+Pack the cabbage into the jar and pour the sugar and vinegar solution over the cabbage so that the cabbage is submerged.
+Place a piece of clingwrap on top of the cabbage and press down to keep it submerged in the vinegar and sugar solution.

 Chinese pickled red cabbage with ginger is really crunchy, with a zingy sweet and sour flavour, strewn with flecks of red chilli and super thin matchsticks of fresh ginger.
 It's a winner!